kurtrm/predicting_equipment_failure/README.md

 ### Description
 Version: *0.0*

-* For an overview of the project, see the [overfiew](https://github.com/kurtrm/predicting_equipment_failure/blob/master/overview.md)
+* For an overview of the project, see the [overfiew](https://github.com/kurtrm/predicting_equipment_failure/blob/master/overview.md) markdown file.
-* The final deployment dashboard can be seen [here](transformers.kurtrm.com)
+* The final deployment dashboard can be seen [here](transformers.kurtrm.com).

 ### Authors
 ---